pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![test event](https://raw.githubusercontent.com/pluralsight/guides/master/images/1ad8439c-310e-4b69-a024-f57f43cdc3ca.png)

-This function doesn't take any parameters so give it a name and just click on *Create* and then on *Test* one more time.
+This function does not take any parameters so give it a name and just click on *Create* and then on *Test* one more time.

 You can check the execution results at the top of the page: